-The following table gives you an indication of the maximum lengths that you can achieve using this cable the composite cable and these domes.
+The following table gives you an indication of the maximum lengths that you can achieve using this cable the composite cable and the PTZ400 range domes.

 Power cable requirement - Assuming a starting voltage of 24V A.C is applied at the PSU end.